grossrc/Parameter-Sweep-Exporter/README.md

 # Importing the program to Fusion
 ## Option 1 (cleanest)
 1) Clone the repo and extract the .ZIP file
-2) Place the folder in your fusion scripts folder.
+2) Place the unzipped folder in your fusion scripts folder.
 It should be in the directory `C:\Users\yourUserName\AppData\Roaming\Autodesk\Autodesk Fusion 360\API\Scripts`

-The program should automatically load into fusion.
-Go to `Utilities > Add-Ins` in the fusion program and enable the program called `ParameterSweepExporter`.
-You may have to restart the program for it to load.
+The program will now automatically load into fusion.
+You may have to restart fusion or enable the add-in to begin using the program.
+Simply go to `Utilities > Add-Ins` in the fusion program and enable the program called `ParameterSweepExporter`.

 ## Option 2 (garaunteed to work)
 1) Clone the repo and extract the folder.